 - Graduate Speaking Clinic

-- Graduate Writing and Speaking Clinic for Architecture & Urban Planning
+- Language Clinic for Architecture & Urban Planning

-The ELI Speaking Clinic is designed to provide short-term coaching on specific English speaking goals.
-For this reason, participation in the clinic can not replace ELI courses.
-No academic credit is awarded for Speaking Clinic participation.
+The ELI Writing Clinic is designed to provide U-M graduate students with short-term coaching on specific aspects of their academic writing.
+For this reason, participation in the clinic cannot replace ELI courses.
+No academic credit is awarded for Writing Clinic participation.

-Graduate students may sign up for one Speaking Clinic appointment per week for up to a maximum of five (5) total sessions per semester.
+- Graduate students may sign up for one Writing Clinic appointment per week for up to a maximum of six (6) total sessions per semester.*

 - If you have two no-shows in a given semester, you will not be allowed to sign up for any more appointments in that semester.